MadStats/reflections-on-presentations-scao46/README.md

 Title of presentation:Traffic

-What were aspects of the presentation that you liked:
+What were aspects of the presentation that you liked: Good visualization

 What were aspects of the presentations for which you had concerns or questions: